Ready to launch your career? Here's what to expect from your first job out of college.

 Make note of any internships, jobs, or even hobbies that showcased your ability to communicate verbally or otherwise.
 Most importantly, when you are looking for that entry-level job, make sure that everything they see shows how well you communicate.
 Your Linkedin bio, other social media, and especially your cover letter should be interesting and clearly get your message across.

 If you do all of those well, you'll set the table for a great first interview.

 Most entry-level jobs come with entry-level pay.
 Think carefully before you accept a job offer.
 This will likely be your pay for the next year.
 Most employers do not negotiate or give raises after three or six months anymore.
 On the bright side, while it may not pay as much as you were hoping to make, it's probably a lot more than you were making in college.

-Remember, it's not about this job, it's about where this first job out of college can take you.
-Do you know where you would like to be and what you want to be doing in five years?
-Think about it, because employers will ask and they want to know that you have a plan.
+Remember, it's not about this job; it's about where this first job out of college can take you.
+Do you know what you want to be doing in five years?
+Think about it because employers will ask, and they want to know that you have a plan.

 First, as an entry-level employee, you're at the lower end of the pay scale, therefore the lower-end tasks go to you.
 Secondly, and this is really important for you to realize quickly, you're being tested.

 If you want to get bigger, more exciting tasks to handle at your new job, you need to knock those trivial ones out of the park.
 Don't just shuffle through them.
 Take care of your assignments and maybe even see if there is a better way to do them.
 When you show that you can handle these little jobs, and handle them well, you'll earn the opportunity to get cooler assignments.